nselem/myrast/README.md

 This is myrast distribution on a docker file.
 To use myrast you need a RAST account.

 Run it as:
-`docker run -i -t -v /home/myfiles_local:/home myrast /bin/bash` you can download files:
+`docker run -i -t -v /home/myfiles_local:/home nselem/myrast /bin/bash`
+you can download files:
 `svr_retrieve_RAST_job <user> <password> <jobId> table_txt > $ID.txt`
 or upload files